African Hunting Blogs have been written by my clients while hunting with me in South Africa.

 Hunting package & Taxidermy

-I am elated to say I have 5 trophies being transferred to African Wildlife Artistry for taxidermy work.
+I am elated to say I have five trophies being transferred to African Wildlife Artistry for taxidermy work.
 Please check out Austin Greenwood’s report.
-He and I hunted together, and our kudu was shot on the same day, around 5 hours apart.
-He took a 7 trophy package which included a blesbok on his first time African hunt.
+He and I hunted together.
+Our kudu was shot on the same day, around 5 hours apart.
+He took a seven trophy package which included a blesbok on his first time African hunt.

 A truly unforgettable trip.
 I will be booking a follow-up trip in a few years.
 After getting to see some amazing Sable and Eland while over there, adding them to the list!
 Please reach out to Nick Bowker via his website for any follow-up if you are considering a first-time African hunt.

 He offers all-inclusive and ala carte options for any trip type you could imagine for the first time African hunt as repeat African hunters.
 He and his team made this trip the highlight of my year and something I will never forget.

 From Day 1, it was Hakuna Matata.
 Morning coffee, to scanning the ever-changing landscape for trophies.